Salable/salable-trello-js/README.md

    have one.
 1. [Create a Salable API key](https://salable.app/settings/api-keys).
 1. Create a new product on Salable.
 You can call this whatever you want.
-1. Add a `Delete` capability to the product you just created.
+1. Add a `See Message` capability to the product you just created.
-1. Create a plan, priced however you like, that gives the user the `Delete` capability you created in the previous step.
+1. Create a plan, priced however you like, that gives the user the `See Message` capability you created in the previous step.
 1. Clone this repository.
 1. Replace the API key on line 20 of `js/client.js` with your Salable API key.